Collection Details:

 Boxes 108; 476-481

-Series 34: Dramatizations of Welty's Fiction.
+Series 34: Dramatizations of Welty's Works.
 1949-2016; n.d.

 This series includes stage plays, teleplays, and movie scripts of Welty’s work written or adapted by others.
 Associated materials such as correspondence originally sent with the scripts and related materials to productions of dramatizations are also included, as well as the materials associated with the productions of Welty’s own play “Bye-Bye Brevoort” and university productions.
 Notable productions also include the Broadway productions of The Ponder Heart and The Robber Bridegroom.